Apollo-Level2-Web-Dev/b3-assignment-9/README.md

     - **Server:** Node.js with Express for handling APIs.
 Typescript is optional but highly encouraged.
     - **Image Uploads:** Cloud storage integration for product images (e.g., Cloudinary).
 2. **Frontend**
     - **Framework:** React.js or NextJs with state management using Redux or Context API.
-Typescript is optional but highly encouraged
+Typescript is optional but highly encouraged.
 ---
 **Submission Guidelines:**